quru/qis/doc/api_help.md

 The token's expiry time is configured by the `API_TOKEN_EXPIRY_TIME` system setting.
 The default lifetime is 1 hour.

+From a web browser or a client that supports cookies, you can convert the token into a cookie-based web session, as if the user had logged in from the image server's login page.
+See [obtaining a web session](#usage_web_session) for more details.

 ### URL
 * `/api/v1/token/`